 Healsville Sanctuary (along with Melbourne Zoo and Werribee Open Range Zoo) is one of Melbourne’s three zoos.
-Focusing on naive Australian animals, it’s set in a very bush like environment with things spread out.
+Focusing on native Australian animals, it’s set in a very bush like environment with spread out animal attractions.
 Being so spread out means it feels like you’re constantly exploring and coming across new displays and animals.
-Although it is some distance from the centre of Melbourne it makes for a great day trip.
+Although it is some distance from the centre of Melbourne, it makes for a great day trip.

 Being focused exclusively on Australian animals means the usual suspects are all here – koalas, kangaroos, wallabies, platypuses, lots of poisonous snakes, etc. Although the kids had seen pretty much all of the animals here before they still loved going around because it was still quite an adventure with the great layout.
 Plus there were lots of chances to get up really close and even pat some of the animals.